cwiechmann/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/troubleshooting.md

 ## Random session logout

-If API Portal is randomly terminating users sessions, the session Hijacking plugin running in the API Portal might be the cause of this issue.
+If API Portal is randomly terminating users sessions, the session Hijacking plugin running in the API Portal might be the cause of the issue.

 This plugin checks, for example, the `x-forwarded-for` HTTP header, which is typically set by an upstream reverse proxy, to check whether the header remains the same during a session.
 If the header changes, the user is logged out.
 To solve this issue, check if a reverse proxy is in use, and if and how it sets the `X-Forwarded-For` header.

-If for example the `X-Forwarded-For` changes like in the following example:
-`89.211.212.232:50238`
-changes to a different port:
-`89.211.212.232:50239`
-The user is logged out.
-In this case, you can reconfigure your reverse proxy so that the `X-Forwarded-For` header is not sent at all or without the port number.
+Another example, if the `X-Forwarded-For` changes a port from `89.211.212.232:50238` to `89.211.212.232:50239`, the user is logged out.
+In this case, you can reconfigure your reverse proxy so that the `X-Forwarded-For` header is not sent without the port number, or not sent at all.